 - Omega-3 fatty acids.
 These oils may help improve depression associated with bipolar disorder.
 Bipolar disorder appears to be less common in areas of the world where people regularly eat fish rich in omega-3s.
 Omega-3s appear to have a number of health benefits, but more studies are needed to determine just how much they help with bipolar disorder.

 - Magnesium.
 Several small studies have suggested that magnesium supplements may lessen mania and the rapid cycling of bipolar symptoms.
 More research is needed to confirm these findings.

 - St. John's wort.
 This herb may be helpful with depression.
 However, it can also interact with antidepressants and other medications, and it has the potential to trigger mania in some people.

 - S-adenosyl-L-methionine (SAMe).
 This amino acid supplement appears to help brain function related to depression.
 It isn't clear yet whether it's helpful in people with bipolar disorder.
 As with St. John's wort, SAMe can trigger mania in some people.

 - Herbal combinations.
-Herbal remedies that combine a number of different herbs, such as those used in traditional Chinese medicine, haven't been well studied.
-Some appear to help, but the risks and benefits still aren't clear.
+Herbal remedies that combine a number of different herbs, such as those used in traditional Chinese medicine, haven't been well-studied and the contents may vary among products.
+Risks and benefits still aren't clear.

 - Acupuncture.
 This ancient Chinese practice of inserting tiny needles into the skin may relieve depression, but more studies are needed to confirm its benefits.
-However, it won't hurt for you to try it — acupuncture is safe and can be done along with other bipolar disorder treatments.
+However, acupuncture is considered safe and can be done along with other bipolar disorder treatments.

-Although some alternative medicine treatments can be a good addition to your regular treatment, take some precautions first:
+If you choose to use complementary medicine in addition to your physician-recommended treatment, take some precautions first: